luised94/lab_utils/next_generation_sequencing/NGS_Documentation.md

 4. Setting up R 4.2.0 on other systems.
 5. Analyze Eaton data to plot it with my data
 6. Create a script that consolidates logs files based on JOB_ID.
+7. Updated scripts in 000_generalSetup with a config file setup and output scp command.
 ## References
 Relevant papers, tools, or external resources used.